 Important Cell Organelles

-Some of the important cell organelles are Mitochondria, Plastids, Ribosomes, Endoplasmic reticulum, Golgi apparatus, Lysosomes, and vacuoles.
+Some important cell organelles are Mitochondria, Plastids, Ribosomes, Endoplasmic reticulum, Golgi apparatus, Lysosomes, and vacuoles.

 - Mitochondria are small, spherical or cylindrical organelles and are often referred to as the powerhouse of the cell.